-When Sarah Yeh P’24, Ph.D., assumed the role of Concord Academy’s interim head of school on November 2, she put her experience as assistant head, dean of faculty, and passionate teacher in service of this school, to which she is deeply committed.
+When Sarah Yeh P’24, Ph.D., assumed the role of Concord Academy’s interim head of school on November 2, she put her experience as associate head, dean of faculty, and passionate teacher in service of this school, to which she is deeply committed.
 “As we get through the pandemic, I am prioritizing providing a safe and successful school experience, keeping our community whole, and supporting our common love for CA,” she says.
 In this time of national and global disruption, Yeh is placing emphasis on staying true to the school’s mission, and in particular on “the commitments we’re making as an institution to ensure that equity, inclusion, and justice are centered at CA,” she says.
 “We will continue to do that work even as we’re putting up tents and figuring out physical distancing.”

 CA has been part of Yeh’s life since long before she arrived as a history teacher in 2008.
 Her mother, Mary Clark ’65, attended Concord Academy for three years while Yeh’s grandfather was rector at Trinity Episcopol Church down the street.
 Though her mother finished school in Switzerland after the family moved, Yeh says, “she told us Concord had been the best educational experience of her life, and she’d bring us to campus and talk about how Mrs. Hall’s leadership inspired young women to take charge of their lives and futures, and about her favorite teacher, Sylvia Mendenhall.
 I grew up in different places, but my mother’s childhood was here, and when I saw a history opening at Concord Academy, I decided to check out this mythical place for myself.”